Nightwrk/MMM-SolarEdge/README.md

 ## API Key
 Use of this module requires
-  1. An API Key, which you can obtain by emailing SolarEdge support (e.g support-uk@solaredge.com )
+  1. An API Key, which can be found in the 'admin' section of https://monitoring.solaredge.com/
-  2. The Site ID of the SolarEdge system you wish to monitor, which can be found in the Dashboard https://monitoring.solaredge.com
+  2. The Site ID of the SolarEdge system you wish to monitor, which can be found in the 'admin' section of https://monitoring.solaredge.com/